 The astronauts were the core of some magnetic human force called Americanism, Protestantism, or WASPitude...
 They were the knights of the Silent Majority, the WASP emerging from human history in order to take us to the stars.

 He produced no fewer than ten more works in the 1970s, among which Marilyn about screen siren Marilyn Monroe and The Executioner's Song about death-row convict Gary Gilmore were his best received.
-The latter is considered a masterpiece by some and won Mailer's second Pulitzer Prize, the first having been for The Armies of the Night.
+The latter is considered a masterpiece by some and won Mailer's second Pulitzer Prize, the first having been awarded for The Armies of the Night.

 The big and the silly